 But what about believers who live in times and places where the opposition isn’t so great?
 Do we still need to demonstrate the death of Christ so that the world can see the life that is in the Gospel?
 Certainly we must share the story of Christ’s death on the cross, but I think Paul is getting at something more dramatic.
 In 2 Corinthians 1: 5 he said, “as the sufferings of Christ flow over into our lives, so also through Christ our comfort overflows.”
 In Romans 8: 17 he said, “we share in his sufferings in order that we may also share in his glory.”
 In Philippians 3: 10, “I want to know Christ and the power of his resurrection and the fellowship of sharing in his sufferings, becoming like him in his death.”
 In Colossians 1: 24, “I fill up in my flesh what is still lacking in regard to Christ’s afflictions, for the sake of his body, which is the church.”

 Paul describes the tribulations he endured – hard pressed, perplexed, persecuted, struck down – but also the way his clay pot of a body survived.
 He quoted Psalm 116 in which the Psalmist faced “the cords of death…the anguish of the grave,” yet was able to cry, “O LORD, save me!” and see God deliver him.
 I picture Paul’s clay pot being squeezed so hard from the outside that it was bound to break, but miraculously it didn’t because of the strength of the glory of God hidden inside him.
-This miraculous survival demonstrated the relationship between Paul and God in a way that nothing else could, as the witness of Saeed Abedini in prison in Iran does today.
+This miraculous survival demonstrated the relationship between Paul and God in a way that nothing else could, and we still see this miracle today in the lives of persecuted Christians around the world.